ARCHER2-HPC/archer2-docs/docs/end-of-service-2026/index.md

 After the end of the ARCHER2 service:

-- Data on home, work, solid state scratch and RDFaaS file systems will no longer be accessible
+- Data on home, work, solid state scratch file systems will not be accessible beyond the end of the ARCHER2 service
+- Data on current RDFaaS file systems will no longer be accessible beyond the end of the ARCHER2 service
+- RDF hardware will be refreshed to allow data storage to extend beyond the end of the ARCHER2 service - users will be responsible for copying data to the new RDFaaS hardware
-- No login will be available
+- No login access will be available beyond the end of the ARCHER2 service
-- Personal data in SAFE will be retained for 2 years then deleted as per the [SAFE Personal Data and Privacy Policy](https://www.archer2.ac.uk/about/policies/safe_privacy_policy.html)
+- Personal data in SAFE will be retained for 2 years then deleted as per the SAFE Personal Data and Privacy Policy
-- New RDF for data storage will extend beyond end of ARCHER2
 - SAFE access will continue to be available for you to access historic ARCHER2 use data
-- Projects with ARCHER2 projects that extend beyond the end of service will be contacted by UKRI about continued access to HPC facilities
+- Academic projects with ARCHER2 access that extend beyond the end of service will be contacted by UKRI about continued access to HPC facilities
+- Industry projects with ARCHER2 access that extend beyond the end of service will be contacted by EPCC about continued access to HPC facilities
-- ARCHER2 website will continue to be available
+- ARCHER2 website will continue to be available beyond the end of the ARCHER2 service

-!!! note "New Research Data Facility (RDF): data storage beyond the end of ARCHER2: "
+!!! note "New Research Data Facility (RDF) hardware: data storage beyond the end of ARCHER2: "
-    We are working on plans to provide capacity to store data for some time after the end of ARCHER2 on a storage system that will be accessible directly from ARCHER2 - the new RDF.
+    We are working on plans to provide capacity to store data for some time after the end of ARCHER2 on a new RDF storage system that will be accessible directly from ARCHER2.
+    Users/projects will be responsible for copying data from current ARCHER2 file systems (including RDFaaS file systems) to the new RDF.
-    We will provide more details to users on how to get access and use this storage as they become available but you should expect the capacity of this storage to be a small fraction of current quotas on the ARCHER2 work file system.
+    We will provide more details to users on how to get access and use this storage as they become available but you should expect the capacity of this storage to be a fraction of current quotas on the ARCHER2 work file system.
 You should not plan for this storage system to be able to store the majority of data you have on ARCHER2.

 ## Recommended actions